If I Don’t Activate a Credit Card, Does it Affect My Credit?

-It’s not that unusual to sign up for a new credit card and then to have second thoughts about whether or not to activate it when it arrives.
 What happens if you decide to hold off on activating the card, until you’re sure you want to use it?
-Does a never activated credit card still affect your credit score, even if you don’t technically activate it or make any purchases with it?
+Does a never-activated credit card affect your credit score, even if you don’t technically activate it or make any purchases with it?
+The simple answer is: yes.

 First, even though you need to activate the card in order to make purchases with it, whether or not you activate a credit card does not have an effect on your credit score.
 By going through the process of applying for a new credit card and opening the new account, you have already been approved for a certain credit limit, even if you never activate the card.